dougeby/IntuneDocs/intune/store-apps-android.md

 	- **Appstore URL**: Enter the app store URL of the app that you want to create.
 	- **Minimum operating system**: In the list, select the earliest operating system version on which the app can be installed.
 If you assign the app to a device with an earlier operating system, it will not be installed.
 	- **Category**: Optionally, select one or more of the built-in app categories, or a category that you created.
 Doing so makes it easier for users to find the app when they browse the company portal.
 	- **Display this as a featured app in the Company Portal**: Select this option to display the app suite prominently on the main page of the company portal when users browse for apps.
+Applies to apps deployed with Available intent.
 	- **Information URL**: Optionally, enter the URL of a website that contains information about this app.
 The URL is displayed to users in the company portal.
 	- **Privacy URL**: Optionally, enter the URL of a website that contains privacy information for this app.
 The URL is displayed to users in the company portal.
 	- **Developer**: Optionally, enter the name of the app developer.